US Expats Taxes on Rental Income. Obligations and Deductions

 Reporting Rental Activity on Schedule E

-Schedule E is the primary catch-all for all rental income activity include both profit and expenses.
+Schedule E is the primary catch-all form for all rental income activity include both profit and expenses.
 While additional forms will be required, Schedule E will list both income and expenses.
-When it comes time to file your US expat tax return, you will attach Schedule E and other forms outlined below to Form 1040.
+When it comes time to file your U.S. expat tax return, you will attach Schedule E and other forms outlined below to Form 1040.
 Remember that Schedule E only allows information about 3 or fewer rental properties, so if you have more than 3 you can count on having even more forms to fill out.

 Claiming Depreciation on Form 4562

-If you are interested in claiming depreciation as a deduction on your rental income, you will be required to file Form 4562 along with Schedule E. It’s important to realize that the depreciation deduction does not only apply to the depreciation of each rental property you own; it also applies to the vehicle you use when en route to each location.
-The vehicle deduction is allowed because your to and from rental properties is considered direct rental expenses by the IRS, so that means your mileage is also deductible – along with any repairs or leasing costs.
+If you are interested in claiming depreciation as a deduction on your rental income, you will be required to file Form 4562 along with Schedule E. It’s important to know that the depreciation deduction does not only apply to the depreciation of each rental property you own; it also applies to the vehicle you use when en route to each location.
+The vehicle deduction is allowed because your travel to and from rental properties is considered direct rental expenses by the IRS, so that means your mileage is also deductible – along with any repairs or leasing costs.
 To learn more about Form 4562, refer to Publication 946 or contact one of our friendly US expat tax professionals.